SantosRAC/SantosRAC/content/active_initiaves/index.md

 ## Genomic Fridays

  * Seminars with students in our laboratory (LabBCES) doing research that involve genomic analyses (plants and microrganisms)

+## Reprodutibilidade Computacional Bio

+ * Initiative to promote the use of computational reproducibility in the biological sciences in Brazil and other Portuguese-speaking countries.
+We are also working in collaboration with the international community in Lating America to promote the awareness on the importance of this topic in the region.
+Find out more about our project [on Instagram](https://www.instagram.com/reprodcomputbio/)